Logar Province: Recent history

 During the Soviet–Afghan War, Logar was known among some Afghans as the Bab al-Jihad (Gates of Jihad) because it became a fierce theatre of war between US-backed/trained mujahideen groups and the Soviet-backed Afghan government troops.
-Ahmadzai Suleman Khel Ghilzai Pashtuns is dominant in this region.
+The Ahmadzai Pashtuns and Stanikzai Pashtuns is dominant in this region.
 Haji Shuja, Haji Zareen and Haji Bahadur were the prominent traders and chieftains in the region before the soviet invasion of Afghanistan.
 It was one of the main supply routes of mujahideen rebels coming from Pakistan.
-Like other parts of the country, Logar has also seen heavy fighting since the Soviets started a crackdown against the elders of the Ahmadzai tribe during the 1980s.
+Like other parts of the country, Logar has also seen heavy fighting since the Soviets started a crackdown against the elders of the Ahmadzai tribe and Stanikzai tribe during the 1980s.
 Swedish journalist Borge Almqvist, who visited the province in 1982, wrote that: "Everywhere in the Logar province the most common sight except for ruins are graves".
 Soviet operations included using bombing, the use of flammable liquids to burn alive people in hiding, poisoning of drinking water, and destruction of crops and farmland.
 One writer who witnessed the events argues that the Soviet actions in Logar amounted to genocide.

 By 1995, the province had fallen to the Taliban government.
-After the removal of the Taliban and the formation of the Karzai administration in late 2001, the International Security Assistance Force (ISAF) and Afghan National Security Forces (ANSF) gradually took over security of the area.
+During the presidency of Hamid Karzai, the International Security Assistance Force (ISAF) and Afghan National Security Forces (ANSF) gradually took over the security of the area.
 The Provincial Reconstruction Team Logar (PRT Logar) was established in March 2008.
 It provided several benefits to the locals, including security, development, and jobs.

-In the meantime, Taliban insurgents are often causing major disturbances in the area.
-This includes major attacks on key projects, suicide bombings in civilian areas, and assassinations of Afghan government employees.
-On 19 August 2014, a major Taliban offensive took place with 700 militants aiming to take control of the province, while the NATO-led foreign force mistakenly killed three civilians in an airstrike in December 2014.
+On 19 August 2014, a major Taliban offensive took place with 700 insurgents aiming to take control of the province, while the NATO-led foreign force mistakenly killed three civilians in an airstrike in December 2014.

 On 20 January 2019, the Taliban claimed responsibility for a car bomb attack on the province's governor and his convoy, which killed eight security forces and wounded at least 10 on the highway to Kabul.
 The governor and the provincial head of the National Directorate of Security were uninjured.

-On 14 August 2021, the Taliban offensive reached Puli Alam (the province capital), and the province of Logar fell to the Taliban, setting their sights to Kabul the following day.
+On 14 August 2021, the Taliban offensive reached Puli Alam (the province capital), and the province of Logar fell to the Taliban, setting their sights on Kabul the following day.